 Understanding Regional Seasons and Their Impact

 The most effective loyalty programs start with that reality.
-They do not assume that one seasonal message fits every market.
+They do not assume one seasonal message fits every market.
 They reflect local timing, local habits, and local priorities.
-That can mean aligning rewards with a holiday that matters in one area, or offering a service-related incentive when customers are most likely to appreciate it.
+That can mean aligning rewards with a holiday that matters in one area or offering a service-related incentive when customers are most likely to appreciate it.

 A pool service company is a clear example.
 In a warm climate, the season that matters most may be the stretch when pools are in constant use and customers care more about regular service, water quality, and quick response.
 A loyalty program built around that period can reward repeat visits, encourage scheduled maintenance, or add value with seasonal extras.
 The offer fits the moment, so it feels natural rather than forced.